devdwkim/hellocatcamp/README.md

 We don't guarantee website links or policy of authorized third parties and you access those sites at your own risk.

 Access to your Personal Information
 Under the PIPA, and under the US Act you have the right to access the Personal Information.
 We hold about you and to update and/or correct it, subject to certain exceptions.
 If you wish to access your Personal Information, please make out your request to us in writing at the address listed below.
-ToastAPP will not charge any fee for your access request, but may charge an administrative fee.
+Catx4 will not charge any fee for your access request, but may charge an administrative fee.
 Please be aware that in order to protect the Personal Information in our database, we will require identification from you before releasing any information.

 Third Party Advertising
 Advertisements from third party ad networks may be displayed in our Games from time to time.
 All reasonable endeavors are used to ensure that these ad networks comply with the PIPA, the US Act, and COPPA in the provision of their services towards us.